ts4z/barge-rulebook/src/big-blind-ante.md

 the entire table.
 This amount will be listed in the structure for the game or tournament, but is usually the amount of the big blind.

+If a player lacks sufficient chips to pay the big blind and the ante, their chips count towards the blind and not the ante.
+That is, pay the blinds before the ante.

 Tournaments utilizing a big blind ante will also list the number of players at which the ante will be reduced, usually to the amount of the small blind.
 At [BARGE 2024](https://www.barge.org/barge/2024/), this was at four players.